pyg-team/pytorch-frame/docs/source/handling_advanced_stypes/handle_heterogeneous_stypes.rst

         stype.timestamp: TimestampEncoder(na_strategy=NAStrategy.MEDIAN_TIMESTAMP)
     }

-Now we can run the model with a model.
+Now we can specify the :obj:`stype_encoder_dict` to a model of your choice.
+Note that some pre-implemented models do not support all :obj:`stypes<torch_frame.stype>`.
+For example, :class:`torch_frame.nn.TabTransformer` only supports numerical and categorical :obj:`stypes<torch_frame.stype>`.

 .. code-block:: none